 Finally, the Domain name suffix allows you to specify a suffix that is automatically appended to DNS requests if the initial name can't be found.
-This will default to the domain name you set earlier.
 Many ISPs set up a domain name suffix, and then tell users to enter “mail”, “news”, or “www” to get to services.
 What really happens under the hood is that a DNS request is sent out for “mail” first.
 When the DNS servers indicate that they don't know an IP address for mail, the next request is sent out with the domain name suffix appended, i.e. “mail.xxx.yyy.zzz.com” To make life easier, you may wish to add this suffix in the Domain name suffix line.

 Unfortunately, space does not permit enough room on this line for some domain name suffixes.
 Please check the Administration Manual for another way to specify the suffix, which allows for a virtually unlimited length domain name suffix.

-When you are done with the DHCP server configuration select thebutton.
+When you are done with the DHCP server configuration select the Ok button.

-If you are familiar with Linux you may wish to login to the IPCop machine to carry maintenance tasks.
-The only user id configured is the “root” user.
+If you are familiar with Linux you may wish to do maintenance on IPCop.
+There are only two Linux user ids that are allowed to log on to the firewall root and setup.
 Enter the root password twice.
 Be careful, the root userid has the “keys to the kingdom” of your firewall.
 If someone gets its password they can cause all sorts of mischief.
-By default root is only allowed to log in via the local console, though.
+By default root is only allowed to log in via the console, though.

-The IPCop web pages will prompt you for the “admin” user and password when you use the IPCop web pages to administer IPCop.
-Unlike the “root” user password, web browsers do not handle special characters in passwords very well.
+The IPCop web pages will prompt you for this user ID and password when you use the IPCop web pages to administer IPCop.
+Unlike root and setup user passwords, web browsers do not handle special characters in passwords very well.
 Limit your admin password to upper lower case alphanumeric characters.